Luolattee26/WMDS.netL/README.md

   - `TYPE_driver_lnc_singlediffexp_FDR001.txt`: A list of driver **lncRNAs**, identified by **Ensembl IDs**.
   - `TYPE_driver_lnc_singlediffexp_FDR001.mat`: A **MATLAB** binary file exported from the above text file.

-- For a better understanding of the required input data format, you may refer to TCGA data available on the Xena platform.
+- For a better understanding of the required input data format (expression matrix), you may refer to TCGA data available on the Xena platform.
   ![Input format](input_format.jpg)

 To run `WMDS.netL`, use the following command in **BASH** (or other Shell):